KEY LARGO

 Matecumbe from Long Key to Snake Creek listed 148; therefore, the Upper Keys had 371 phone listings.

 As a significant portion of west Monroe County property was taken for the park, the county prevailed in placing the east park boundary just west of Key Largo and Cross Key.
 In 1946 the Park Commission was re-activated with The Miami Herald's associate editor John Pennekamp as its leader.
-The park was dedicated by President Truman on December 6, 1947.
+The Everglades National Park was dedicated by President Truman on December 6, 1947.
 In 1956 "No Spear Fishing" signs appeared north of Long Key.

 -----End-----